The Vidjil team (Mathieu, Mikaël, Aurélien, Florian, Marc, Tatiana and Rayan)

 index_Ds_diversity): Simpson's diversity

-Vidjil-algo outputs details statistics on the reads that are not segmented (not analyzed).
-Basically, an unsegmented read is a read where Vidjil-algo cannot identify a window at the junction of V and J genes.
-To properly analyze a read, Vijdil needs that the sequence spans enough V region and J region (or, more generally, 5' region and 3' regions when looking for incomplete or unusual recombinations).
-The following unsegmentation causes are reported:
+Vidjil-algo outputs details statistics on the reads that are not analyzed.
+Basically, an unanalyzed read is a read where Vidjil-algo cannot identify a window at the junction of V and J genes.
+To properly analyze a read, Vijdil-algo needs that the sequence spans enough V region and J region (or, more generally, 5' region and 3' regions when looking for incomplete or unusual recombinations).
+The following causes are reported:

 ||Reads are too short, shorter than the seed (by default between 9 and 13 bp).|